Fast Fourier Transform in Rust

 Python

-Follow the instructions at https://rustup.rs/ to install Rust, then switch to the nightly channel with
+Follow the instructions at https://rustup.rs/ to install Rust.

 Then you can install PhastFT itself: